s223928/Group-13/A5/Reflection.md

 **Are you likely to use OpenBIM tools in your professional life in the next 10 years?**
 Yes.
 I plan to use OpenBIM regularly, as it streamlines workflows, automates repetitive tasks, and supports design and quality control.
 In roles like project manager or graphic communicator, these tools will be essential as the industry moves toward open, transparent data.

+## Dimitris:
+**Are you likely to use OpenBIM tools in your thesis?**
+Probably yes.
+If my thesis involves any form of smart building research, Digital Twins or data-driven design, I expect that OpenBIM tools will play a role in my workflow.
+**Are you likely to use OpenBIM tools in your professional life in the next 10 years?**
+Also yes, as discussed during the course, these tools are expected to gain  momentum and gradually become an integrated part of architectural, MEP, and structural design processes.
+Learning them now feels like a strong long-term investment.